 Winterim courses are open to WELS pastors and pastors in fellowship with the WELS.
 Tuition costs, registration fees, and course selections will be posted on the seminary's website (www.wls.wels.net) on or about October 15.
 Interested pastors may register by contacting the faculty secretary (heislerd@wls.wels.net).
 Pastors may take Winterim courses for credit which can be applied to a summer quarter degree program.
-At the present time Wisconsin Lutheran Seminary is not able to provide pastors with Winterim housing in its dormitories.
+If there is room in the dormitory, housing will be made available for those enrolled in a course(s).
+Contact the seminary for availability.

-The dates for Winterim in the 2011-12 academic year are January 9-20, 2012.
+The dates for Winterim in the 2012-13 academic year are January 7-18, 2013.